Han2m67/TryHackMe-Progress/Subdomain_Enumeration_writeup.md

 from my terminal:

-sudo apt update
+$sudo apt update

-sudo apt install python3-pip
+$sudo apt install python3-pip

-pip3 install dnsrecon
+$pip3 install dnsrecon

-sudo dnsrecon -t brt -d acmeitsupport.thm
+$sudo dnsrecon -t brt -d acmeitsupport.thm

-*dnsrecon: The tool for DNS reconnaissance.
+dnsrecon: The tool for DNS reconnaissance.
-*-t brt: Specifies the type of scan. brt stands for Brute Force, meaning it will perform brute-force enumeration of subdomains.
+-t brt: Specifies the type of scan. brt stands for Brute Force, meaning it will perform brute-force enumeration of subdomains.
-*-d acmeitsupport.thm: The target domain for DNS enumeration.
+-d acmeitsupport.thm: The target domain for DNS enumeration.

 5- Virtual Host:
 Some subdomains are not publicly listed in DNS, like the development versions and the admin portal.
 It may be privately stored in etc/host or in the developer machine.